spryker/code-sniffer/README.md

 ## Writing new sniffs
 Add them to the corresponding category inside Sniffs folder and add tests in `tests` with the same folder structure.

-To run all sniffs on themselves, use
+To run all sniffs on themselves, use inside this sniffer repository root:
 ```
 composer cs-check
 ```